 I get asked a whole lot of questions when I teach my cooking classes.
-Everything from “what brand of olive oil do you use the most?” to “is pink Himalayan sea salt really better for you than plain old Kosher salt?”.
-But the number one question that seems to be on everyone’s mind lately is “wait a second, you make your own bone broth?
+Everything from the best olive oil to pink Himalayan sea salt, I’ve got answers.
+But, the number one question that seems to be on everyone’s mind is bone broth.
+“Wait a second, you make your own bone broth?
 How, exactly, do you do that?”

 They still do.

 Except for today, we sip it as an elixir and extol the health benefits, which can be numerous.
-Long-simmering beef or chicken bones draws out the collagen, which in turn benefits our immune system, our hair, skin, and nails.
-It’s also so easy to make and keep on hand that I wouldn’t want you paying top dollar for store bought bone broth.
+Long-simmering beef or chicken bones draw out the collagen, a nourishing protein, which in turn benefits our immune system, our hair, skin, and nails.
+Bone broth is also so easy to make and keep on hand that I wouldn’t want you paying top dollar for store bought bone broth.

 How to Make Your Own Bone Broth

-I typically roast a chicken or two (organic please) to use in my kids’ lunches or as an addition to a stir-fry.
-Roasting the bones before making the broth is key for a good broth, it’s what helps draw out the collagen.
+I typically start by roasting a whole chicken (organic please) to use in my kids’ lunches or as an addition to a stir-fry.
+Roasting the bones before making the broth is key for a good broth since it’s what helps draw out the collagen.
 It also kills two birds with one stone (no pun intended!).
 You can also use beef bones or other meat bones, but make sure they are also roasted first.

 Next, I always use a couple of aromatics.
-Aromatics are the staples of soups, and bone broth is as well.
+Aromatics are the staples of soups, and the same goes for bone broth.
 Onions, carrots and celery are my go to’s, but you can also throw in some extras such as:

 - parsley, thyme or other fresh herbs